Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

-Since $k$ has cohomological dimension 1, the Hochschild-Serre spectral sequence degenerates on the second page, and the map is an isomorphism.
-This also applies to the Hochschild-Serre spectral sequences of the pullbacks of $M$ to $T_K$ and $T_L$.
+Since $k$ has cohomological dimension 1, so do $K$ and $L$.
+The Hochschild-Serre spectral sequence degenerates on the second page, and the map is an isomorphism.
+This also applies to the Hochschild-Serre spectral sequence of the pullback of $M$ to $T_L$.
 We obtain the following commutative diagram with exact rows.